 DRAFT: May 27, 2015

-The following information is provided as a coordinated response from the Spokane River Regional Toxics Task Force (SRRTTF) to the request by EPA to provide information associated with Judge Rothstein’s order.
+The following information is provided as a coordinated response from the Spokane River Regional Toxics Task Force (Task Force) to the request by EPA to provide information associated with Judge Rothstein’s order.
+This correspondence was formally approved by the Task Force on June 15th 2015.

+Background

-Background: Early PCB Investigations Unveiled Significant Data Gaps
+PCB Investigations - Significant Data Gaps

 In April 2011 the Department of Ecology (Ecology) published a PCB Source Assessment for the Spokane River.
 This report relied on data collected between 2003 and 2007 using various sampling methods.
 The analysis of data collected provided the following information as the then current understanding of PCB conditions related to the Spokane River (the river).